joakim/kay/examples.md

 result: do (method)  --> "2 + 3 = 5"
 print (result)       --> 5

--- an exposed record with all slots writable, marked with `*` (object/struct/dict in other languages)
+-- a table is a hashed associative array, similar to lua's tables
-mutable: *{
+object: [
     foo: 42
     bar: true
-}
+]

--- mutating slots from outside the cell
+list: [1, 2, 3]  -- 0-indexed

--- setters return the cell itself, enabling chaining of messages mutable (foo: 10) (bar: false)
+-- mutating object fields

--- simpler syntax using the pipeline operator mutable foo: 10 | bar: false
+-- setters return the table itself, enabling chaining of messages object foo: 10 | bar: false

--- looks great when multiline (fluent interface) mutable
+-- looks nice when multiline (fluent interface) object
     | foo: 10
     | bar: false

--- mutating a slot by referencing its name using a local slot's value
+-- mutating a field by referencing its name using a local field's string value
 key: "foo"
-mutable (key): 42
+object (key): 42

--- a record cell with a writable slot (only writable from within)
+-- a cell with a mutable field (only mutable from within)
-writable-slot: {
+mutable-field: {
     my: self
     *bar: true